sjmo17/Tip-Calculator-iOS/README.md

 # Tip-Calculator-iOS
-Tip Calulator that converts currency, USD to CNY Programmed in Swift for iOS
+Tip Calulator that calculates 15%, 18%, and 20% tip for a certain amount of money Programmed in Swift for iOS